Curry–Howard correspondence: Origin, scope, and consequences

 If one abstracts on the peculiarities of either formalism, the following generalization arises: a proof is a program, and the formula it proves is the type for the program.
 More informally, this can be seen as an analogy that states that the return type of a function (i.e., the type of values returned by a function) is analogous to a logical theorem, subject to hypotheses corresponding to the types of the argument values passed to the function; and that the program to compute that function is analogous to a proof of that theorem.
 This sets a form of logic programming on a rigorous foundation: proofs can be represented as programs, and especially as lambda terms, or proofs can be run.

-The correspondence has been the starting point of a large spectrum of new research after its discovery, leading in particular to a new class of formal systems designed to act both as a proof system and as a typed functional programming language.
-This includes Martin-Löf's intuitionistic type theory and Coquand's Calculus of Constructions, two calculi in which proofs are regular objects of the discourse and in which one can state properties of proofs the same way as of any program.
+The correspondence has been the starting point of a large range of new research after its discovery, leading to a new class of formal systems designed to act both as a proof system and as a typed programming language based on functional programming.
+This includes Martin-Löf's intuitionistic type theory and Coquand's calculus of constructions (CoC), two calculi in which proofs are regular objects of the discourse and in which one can state properties of proofs the same way as of any program.
 This field of research is usually referred to as modern type theory.

-Such typed lambda calculi derived from the Curry–Howard paradigm led to software like Coq in which proofs seen as programs can be formalized, checked, and run.
+Such typed lambda calculi derived from the Curry–Howard paradigm led to software like Rocq in which proofs seen as programs can be formalized, checked, and run.

 A converse direction is to use a program to extract a proof, given its correctness—an area of research closely related to proof-carrying code.
 This is only feasible if the programming language the program is written for is very richly typed: the development of such type systems has been partly motivated by the wish to make the Curry–Howard correspondence practically relevant.

 The Curry–Howard correspondence also raised new questions regarding the computational content of proof concepts that were not covered by the original works of Curry and Howard.
 In particular, classical logic has been shown to correspond to the ability to manipulate the continuation of programs and the symmetry of sequent calculus to express the duality between the two evaluation strategies known as call-by-name and call-by-value.